GradleUp/shadow/src/docs/publishing/README.md

 The Shadow plugin will automatically configure the necessary tasks in the presence of Gradle's `maven-publish` plugin.
-The plugin provides the `component` method from the `shadow` extension to configure the publication with the necessary artifact and dependencies in the POM file.
+The plugin provides the `shadow` component to configure the publication with the necessary artifact and dependencies in the POM file.

 ```groovy
 // Publishing a Shadow JAR with the Maven-Publish Plugin